 Presentation tools that pop!

 Although PowerPoint and Keynote are strong presentation tools, there are some other great alternatives that don't require lecturing in front of slides.
-These tools, including Adobe Spark Video (formerly Spark Voice) and Office Sway, allow students to engage their audiences through multimedia elements such as video, voice, and text -- but the best part is that students can easily share their presentations with peers via social media, email, or web/blog posts.
+These tools, including Adobe Spark Video (Editor's note: This product is no longer available.) and Office Sway, allow students to engage their audiences through multimedia elements such as video, voice, and text -- but the best part is that students can easily share their presentations with peers via social media, email, or web/blog posts.